This article clarifies negative space, its advantages, and how best to implement it on your website.

 Enhances the Visual Hierarchy

-The use of negative space enhances the visual hierarchy of the web page.
+The clever use of negative space enhances the visual hierarchy of the web page.
 The visual hierarchy is the principle of arranging elements to show their order of importance.
 Including negative space allows users to focus on the critical elements of their choice and scan various blocks of content in seconds.

 How to Use Negative Space to Create Compelling Websites